-The Library has a strong collection of material on the visual arts and a developing collection in design.
-Particular strengths are in the areas of Australian and contemporary Western art.
-The collection has a large audiovisual component including slides, videocassettes and interactive CD-ROM.
+The Library has a good collection of books and serials on the visual arts and design with particular strengths in the areas of Australian and modern Western art.
+A substantial audiovisual collection which includes slides, video cassettes and interactive CD-ROM enhances the printed collection.